AmaliaRVM/starting-web-developpment/README.md

 ## About ##
 Last exercice of the html-css serie.
 The objective was to create a
 webpage based in a Tim Berner webpage template in order to understand the HTML and CSS.
-In addition
+In addition to this
 I also start to work with Responsive Website Design.

 ## Timeline ##